insilico-unifei/fibos-R/README.md

 https://cran.r-project.org/bin/windows/Rtools/
 ```

-Also on Windows, set as administrator the PATH to the R bin folder:
+Also, on Windows, set the PATH to the R bin folder as an administrator:
-(x.x.x with the actual version number of your R installation)
+(where x.x.x is the actual version number of your R installation)
 ```
 setx PATH "%PATH%;C:\Program Files\R\R-x.x.x\bin"